 Before you start programming, you need to make sure you have the tools you need.
-I’m not good at planning far ahead into the future, so we are only going to install what we need to get started.
-Later, when we figure out that we need something else, we’ll install it at that time.
+We are only going to install what we need to get started.
+Later, we can install other packages when the need for them arises.

 To get started, you will need: